-The results occasionally sound like a band rushing through its stage repertoire of blues and R&B cover songs, that rawness gives The Rolling Stones (and the Rolling Stones) a dangerous edge most of their contemporaries lacked.
-They earned their "bad boys" tag a little later, but their first album -- released on April 16, 1964 -- planted the seeds.
+The results occasionally sound like a band rushing through its stage repertoire of blues and R&B cover songs, bit that rawness gave The Rolling Stones (and the Rolling Stones) a dangerous edge most of their contemporaries lacked.
+They earned their "bad boys" tag a little later, but their first album – released on April 16, 1964 – planted the seeds.

 But for the most part, they went a little deeper during the album's sessions (which was recorded during hectic single-day sessions in January and February).
 They opened with "Route 66," a big hit for the Nat King Cole Trio in 1946, and closed with Rufus Thomas' "Walking the Dog" (which Thomas took to the Top 10 the year before), but in between were soul and blues cuts that showed just how extensive the Stones' record collections were.

-Songs by Bo Diddley, Willie Dixon, Slim Harpo and Jimmy Reed rest alongside the Motown hit "Can I Get a Witness" (with which Marvin Gaye hit the Top 25 at the end of 1963) and even a couple of originals, one of which, "Little by Little" was co-credited to Phil Spector and the Stones pseudonym Nanker Phelge.
+Songs by Bo Diddley, Willie Dixon, Slim Harpo and Jimmy Reed rest alongside the Motown hit "Can I Get a Witness" (with which Marvin Gaye hit the Top 25 at the end of 1963).
+There were even a couple of originals – one of which, "Little by Little" was co-credited to Phil Spector and the Stones pseudonym Nanker Phelge.

 Over the next 15 months, the Stones would sharpen and stabilize their sound on singles and albums that would shape their path as one rock's all-time greatest groups.
 It was a busy period, and the manic pace (recording, touring, recording, touring, over and over again) that preceded and followed their debut album was just the start.